mimiottawa/Week-5-/README.md

-# Week-5-
-Week 5 Hist 4916  My reflections
 Week 5
-Collaboration reading
+Collaborative  reading

-Jenna – Cultural heritage and its institutions
+Jenna – The origins of the public museum

 My reflections

+The real meaning of 'public' ...

 Museum institutions should consider the participation of local communities when managing their collections; in this way, their projects have a higher chance of being culturally sensitive.
 When museums try to understand and adapt to the needs of local communities, a spirit of cooperation is developed among community members and stakeholders.
 Participatory mapping is another way for museums to promote culture inclusiveness.
 It gives the community a chance to express their perceptions and social constructions; and also to demonstrate what cultural/historic pieces they consider significant or not.

 Jacob – The political rationality of the museum
 My reflections

 Are museums supposed to only entertain?
 Inspire?
 Educate?
 Or…
 Do museums have the political duty to change the world?